The Witness Chair: Plot

 The trial goes badly for the defendant.
-The elevator operator recalls seeing only Whittaker and Trent in the office building that night, and Martin (Paul Harvey), the prosecuting attorney, produces a possible strong motive: Trent's daughter Connie intended to run away with Whittaker that night.
+The elevator operator recalls seeing only Whittaker and Trent in the office building that night, and Martin, the prosecuting attorney, produces a possible strong motive: Trent's daughter Connie intended to run away with Whittaker that night.
 However, Paula interrupts the proceedings to claim responsibility for the crime.
 She had guessed that Whittaker intended to flee the country with Connie (she being unaware of his embezzlement) when two ship tickets were delivered to the office.
 With strong, concealed feelings for Trent, Paula forced Whittaker at gunpoint to sign the confession she had typed.
 However, Whittaker then tried to grab the gun, only to be fatally shot in the struggle.
 Trent asks Paula to marry him.